 Cowabunga!!!
-I am back with this amazing free Sock Ninja Turtle Toy Pattern which was inspired by the cartoon Teenage Mutant Ninja Turtles!
+I’m back with an awesome free sewing pattern for a Sock Ninja Turtle Stuffed Animal, which was inspired by the cartoon Teenage Mutant Ninja Turtles.

-I spent some great time sewing up this set of 4 Sock Ninja Turtle Toys.
-When I show my kids and my family members the completed Ninja Turtle Toy, they were totally amazed that each of them was sewn from a pair of socks.
+I had a lot of fun making these four Sock Ninja Turtle Toys.
+When I showed my kids and other family members the finished Ninja Turtle toy, they couldn’t believe that each turtle was made from two socks sewn together.

-My initial plan was to make just one Sock Ninja Turtle Toy, but now that I’ve made the first one, I can’t stop myself from making a whole set of four after I have done the first one.
-Just can’t leave out any of them with their unique characteristics.
+My original plan was to make just one Sock Ninja Turtle Toy, but now that I’ve made the first one, I can’t stop myself from making a whole set of four.
+You just can’t leave any of them out because they are all so different.

 If you grew up in the 1970s or 1980s like I did, Teenage Mutant Ninja Turtles (TMNT for short) were one of your favorite cartoon heroes.
 This set of stuffed turtles takes me back to the days when my siblings and I used to watch Teenage Mutant Ninja Turtles together in front of the TV (Watch the video of the first generation animated video of TMNT).

 Those days were some of the best times of my childhood.
 I remember how interesting it was to watch the mutated turtle brothers learn and use ninjutsu to fight crime.
 In our wide-eyed childhood minds, we saw magic, hope, and justice.
 I love those times!!